forklifters/codenotes/readme.md

 store it, remains to be determined.
-How to synchronize data between co-located users (running on a server) and between distributed users (running locally) remains to be deterimned.
+How to synchronize data between co-located users (running on a server) and between distributed users (running locally) remains to be determined.
 A small set of utilities for checking data integrity should also me considered.
 And a JSON API would be nice.